theosanderson/theo.io/content/post/2021-02-02-ons_extraction/index.md

 <img src="figs/unnamed-chunk-19-1.png" width="700px" style="display: block; margin: auto;" />

 </div>

+(yes, it does -- which I hadn't especially expected -- this may be because it includes symptoms either side of the test at any length of time, so at times of high Ct perhaps people aren't mostly symptomatic at the time of testing)

 Crucially from the point of view of assessing B.1.1.7 proportions, we can calculate how we expect the number of genes detected to change with Ct value for wild-type SARS-CoV2.